plkpiotr/design-patterns/README.md

 ## <a name="factory-method">Factory method</a> [creational] [&#8657;](#list)

-Factory method allows you to create objects using subclasses that can change a type of created object.
+Factory method allows you to create objects using subclasses that can change the type of created object.

 #### UML diagram: